The Band

 Arrival and Set Up

 Note: it is advised not to have pop/disco music during a ceilidh break as this can spoil the mood (and has even been known to bring a ceilidh to an end).
 However discos work very well after a ceilidh is over.
-Our sound man may be able to stay on after the band has finished so you can play your disco music through his sound system.
-Let us know if you require this service and we’ll find out if it’s possible.

 Ceilidhs